Skip to main content

 The system offers all common industrial interfaces: 4-20 mA, Profibus, Ethernet, Modbus, Fieldbus and others.
 Digital transmission is possible without interference up to 1,000 m.
 Integration into existing systems is straightforward.

 SensoTech is a specialist in ultrasonic concentration measurement with over 35 years of experience.
-The patented technology, maintenance-free sensors, and customer-specific, individual customization options for sensors make us one of the leading providers in this field.
+The patented technology, maintenance-free sensors, and customer-specific, individual customization options for the sensors make us one of the leading providers in this field.